magicbitlk/Magicbit-Arduino/index.rst

 Activity
 ***********
- Make a program to display the ADC value of the potentiometer on the OLED display.
+.. note:: Make a program to display the ADC value of the potentiometer on the OLED display.